inkarkat/vim-GrepHere/README.md

                             This is similar to [I defined by FindOccurrence.vim, but uses the quickfix list
-                            instead of just printing all matching lines. g<A-M>                  Grep the current word under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
+                            instead of just printing all matching lines. g_ALT-M                 Grep the current word under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
                             Also finds contained matches, like gstar.
-    {Visual}<A-M>           Grep the selected text in the current file and show matching lines in the quickfix window (but don't go there).
+    {Visual}ALT-M           Grep the selected text in the current file and show matching lines in the quickfix window (but don't go there).